 If you need clarification on whether you are fundraising for a charity or your student group, please contact us at email@example.com

-RAG, which stands for ‘Raise and Give’, is led by a student committee and engages over 600 members per year.
+RAG, which stands for ‘Raise and Give’, is led by a student committee and engages with the whole student body.
 RAG exists to support student fundraising and help other student groups to put on events that raise money for charity.

-You can book stall space on the Parade, in the SU or just outside the main SU entrance to sell crafts, run a competition, raffle or cake sale.
+You can book a stall space on the Parade, in the SU or just outside the main SU entrance to sell crafts, run a competition, raffle, cake sale etc.

 RAG can support you to:

 - Run your own fundraising event